CalebClauson/text-rpg/README.md

 - drain
 - status effects

-This allows different moves to feel distinct while keeping the combat system data driven and easier to expand.
+This allows different moves to feel more distinct while keeping combat data-driven and easier to expand.

-## Status Effects
+### Status Effects

 The game supports status effects that can be applied and processed over time.

-Current status related systems include:
+Current status-related systems include:

 - applying status effects through moves
 - processing status effects at the start of turns
 - updating status durations during combat

-This gives combat more variety and adds flexibility for future move design.
+This adds more variety to combat and gives future move design more flexibility.

-## Enemy Generation
+### Enemy Generation

-Enemies are generated from JSON data rather than hardcoded directly in combat logic.
+Enemies are generated from JSON data rather than being hardcoded directly into combat logic.

 Current enemy generation supports:

 - loading enemies from JSON
 - scaling enemy stats by player level
+- scaling enemy gold rewards by player level
 - weighted enemy selection for encounter variety

-This makes balancing easier and allows new enemies to be added without major code changes.

 Example enemies include: